 Couples who plan to fly into the sunset should get a “luxury travel” credit card with flexible rewards.
 Despite having hefty annual fees, these types of cards will essentially take you farther, open up the possibility of flying first class, and offer things like lounge access, hotel elite status, travel credits and more.
 With these cards, you’ll be able to transfer your hard-earned reward points to a number of airline and hotel partners—which is not something that all credit cards do.

-The Amex Platinum card has the highest annual fee at $550, but comes with perks like Centurion lounge access, a $200 airline fee credit (making the annual fee effectively more like $350), and a credit for Global Entry or TSA Pre✓ (say adios to long customs and security lines, and a value of $100 and you can use this credit for family members if you already have it).
-There’s more too: You can earn 60,000 bonus points after spending $5,000 in the first three months, and receive 5X points per dollar spent on flights booked through Amex Travel (an easy phone call) or directly on the airline’s website, among other perks like SPG and Hilton hotel elite status, elite car rental company status and more (I say “more” a lot because the term sheets are long and complicated and the terms themselves change from time to time).
+The Amex Platinum card has the highest annual fee at $550, but comes with perks like Centurion lounge access, a $200 airline fee credit (making the annual fee effectively more like $350), and a credit for Global Entry or TSA Pre✓ (say adios to long customs and security lines, and you can use this $100 credit for family members if you already have these services).
+There’s more too: You can earn 60,000 bonus points after spending $5,000 in the first three months, and receive 5X points per dollar spent on flights booked through Amex Travel (an easy phone call) or directly on the airline’s website, among other perks like Marriott and Hilton hotel elite status, elite car rental company status, a $100 Saks Fifth Avenue credit per year and more (I say “more” a lot because the term sheets are long and complicated and the terms themselves change from time to time).

-The Chase Sapphire Reserve’s $450 annual fee may sound like a lot too, but when you realize you get a $300 statement credit back on any combination of travel purchases, that takes it down to a more reasonable $150.
+The Chase Sapphire Reserve’s $550 annual fee may sound like a lot too, but when you realize you get a $300 statement credit back on any combination of travel purchases, that takes it down to a more reasonable $250.
 It’s another way to amass points quickly thanks to the current bonus of 50,000 Ultimate Rewards points after you spend $4,000 on purchases in the first 3 months from account opening, plus 3X points per dollar spent on travel (and dining), which includes flights, taxis, Ubers and other modes of transportation.
-And, the card offers Priority Pass airport lounge access and a credit for Global Entry or TSA Pre✓.
+And, the card offers Priority Pass airport lounge access, Lyft and Door Dash perks and a credit for Global Entry or TSA Pre✓.

 Best Credit Cards for Eating/Drinking/Dining (Restaurants and Bars)